 This awesome and fun-loving couple came in from Texas to get married in New Orleans, and their wedding was a total blast!
 Republic NOLA, a music club in the Warehouse District near downtown, was a unique place to photograph a wedding reception at... lots of character, and I loved the balcony above the dance floor, as this was a perfect place to position a couple of remote flashes to light the area.
+This is the perfect venue for a couple who wants something a little different, with a more "gritty" character to it.

 I deliberately made sure to get some very wide angle vertical shots that included the chandelier high above the dance floor, as this was an architectural element of the venue that the bride had previously told me she liked.